-200 3 Simulation of a 3-dimensional deep convective case
+3 Simulation of a three-dimensional deep convective

 The test case is illustrated by idealized numerical simulations of the 10 July 1996 thunderstorm in the STERAO (Dye et al., 2000).
-This case is characterized by a multicellular storm which becomes supercellular after 2 hours.
-The simulations were initialized with the sounding over north eastern Colorado given in Skamarock et al. (2000) and convection was triggered by three 3K-buoyant bub-

-- 205 bles aligned along the main diagonal of the X,Y plane along the wind axis.
-Meso-NH was run for 5 hours over a domain with 320 × 320 grid points and 1 km horizontal grid spacing.
+This case is characterized by a multicellular storm which becomes supercellular after 2 h.
+The simulations were initialized with the sounding over northeastern Colorado given in Skamarock et al. (2000) and convection was triggered by three 3 K buoyant bubbles aligned along the main diagonal of the X, Y plane along the wind axis.
+Meso-NH was run for 5 h over a domain with 320×320 grid points and 1 km horizontal grid spacing.
 There were 50 unevenly spaced vertical levels up to a height of 23 km.
-With the exception of the wind components advected with a fourth-order scheme, all the fields, including microphysics, were transported by an accurate, conservative, positive-definite Piecewise Parabolic Method scheme (Colella and Wood- - 210 ward, 1984).
+With the exception of the wind components advected with a fourth-order scheme, all the fields, including microphysics, were transported by an accurate, conservative, positive-definite piecewise parabolic method scheme (Colella and Woodward, 1984).
 There were no surface fluxes.
-The 3D turbulence scheme of Meso-NH was used.
+The 3-D turbulence scheme of Meso-NH was used.
 Open lateral boundary conditions were imposed.
-The upper level damping layer of upward moving gravity waves started above 12,500 m.
+The upper level damping layer of upward moving gravity waves started above 12500 m.